I am Johnny Peck.

 The frontend is fully responsive having been based on the newly released Twitter Bootstrap CSS framework.
 It serves a surprising number of public requests on a daily basis for such a small organization.
 Then again, lots of people visit Washington, DC and Attache has an awesome product and a large inventory.

 It runs exceptionally fast.
 The pictures are beautiful as is the website.
 I mounted a big screen TV in the office with dashboards showing relevant daily and live statistics streaming from various sources like form submissions, arrivals, departures and analytics.
-We'd see a dot popup on the map and then the phone would ring.
+We'd see a dot pop up on the map and then the phone would ring.
 We've got you.

 This serves our large inventory of geographically dispersed, unique properties in Washington, DC.